ibf-RWTH/DRAGen/README.md

 ## Output Data

-In v.1., the output files are Abaqus input files designed for the use with the ICAMS-Crystal-plysticity model.
+In V.1.0_b, the output files are Abaqus input files designed for the use with the ICAMS-Crystal-plysticity model.
 Therefore, the subroutine-files are needed for a successfull analysis.

 * Periodic boundary conditions (PBC): BottomToTop.inp, FrontToRear.inp, LeftToRight.inp, Corners.inp, Edges.inp, Nsets.inp, VerticeSets.inp
 * RVE: RVE_smooth.inp
 * CP-model data (euler angles and grain size): graindata.inp
 * RVE in arry: RVE_Numpy.npy (not needed at the moment!)

-It is distiguished between a purely elastic phase (Phase 2, Martensite) and a plastic phase (Phase 1, Ferrite).
+It is distiguished between a plastic phase (Phase 1, e.g. Ferrite) purely elastic phase (Phase 2, e.g. Martensite) and .
 Extensions to more then two phases are in the making.

 ## Input generator

 One additional feature of our system is the generation of statistically representative microstructur using **Generative Adversarial Networks**, a method from the field of deep learning.
 With our CWGAN-GP, it is possible to generate an unlimited amount of vaild synthetical microstructure.
 Possible for "normal" grain data, inclusions and even damage (coming soon!).
 For more information, see our article on the basic idea of using a WGAN (https://www.mdpi.com/1996-1944/13/19/4236) and our IDDRG post on the CWGAN-GP (coming shortly after publishing).

-## soon to come
+## Latest Version
-Release of beta v.1.
+* DRAGen.V.1.0_b

 ## Contact